julia-maddu/upi-screenshot-reader/README.md

 ### 📝 Note

   * Model files are intentionally excluded from this Git repository to keep it lightweight.
-  * Please refer to the full documentation for detailed setup and weight download instructions.
+  * Please message the user to recieve model weights.
+Upload them in a folder called upi_classifier_weights.